-ED POR FILING 4/14/86 BEPORE THE PLORIDA PUBLIC SERVICE COMMISSION 1 PREPARED TESTIMONY 2 OF 3 JOEN R. ROWE, JR. 4 Will you please state your name, address and occupation.
-5 0.
-6 My name is John R. Rowe, Jr. My business address is 702 7 A North Franklin Street, Tampa, Florida 33602. Ξ 8 гm 9 Assistant Vice President of Tampa Electric Company.
-10 Please describe your educational background and business 11 0.
-12 experience.
-13 I was educated in the public schools of Birmingham, 14 A. Evansville, Indiana; anđ Mt.
+LYRY TIECLEIC CONDUCT TED POR FILING 4/14/86 BEPORE THE PLORIDA PUBLIC SERVICE COMMISSION 1 PREPARED TESTIMONY 2 OF 3 JOHN R. ROWE, JR. 4 .
+Will you please state your name, address and occupation.
+5 ο.
+6 7 A. My name is John R. Rowe, Jr. My business address is 702 8 North Franklin Street, Tampa, Florida 33602. Ξ am 9 Assistant Vice President of Tampa Electric Company.
+10 11 0 Please describe your educational background and business 12 experience.
+13 14 A. I was educated in the public schools of Birmincham, 15 Indiana; Alabama; Evansville, ъnã Mt.
 Lebanon.
-15 Alabama; Pennsylvania.
-I was graduated in June, 1962 from the 16 Georgia Institute of Technology with a Bachelor of Science 17 degree in Industrial Management, and from the University 18 of South Florida in March, 1971 with a Master of Business 19 Administration degree.
-I am a Certified Public Accountant 20 licensed to practice in Florida and a member of the 21 22 American Institute of CPAs, the Florida Institute of CPAs, and the National Association of Accountants. ioined 23 Ξ Tampa Electric Company in July, 1962 and I have served in 24 various capacities in the Personnel, Customer Accounting, 25
+16 Pennsylvania.
+I was graduated in June, 1962 from the 17 Georgia Institute of Technology with a Bachelor of Science 18 degree in Industrial Management, and from the University 19 of South Florida in March, 1971 with a Master of Business 20 Administration decree.
+I am a Certified Public Accountant 21 licensed to practice in Florida and a member of the 22 American Institute of CPAs, the Florida Institute of CPAs, and the National Association of Accountants.
+231 Ξ ioined 24 Tampa Electric Company in July, 1962 and I have served in 25 various capacities in the Personnel, Customer Accounting,